 Fingals Cave Scotland

-Fingal’s Cave is on the uninhabited island of Staffa in the Inner Hebrides, roughly 10 kilometres off the western coast of Mull.
-The cave is formed from hexagonal basalt columns of the same volcanic origin as the Giants Causeway in Northern Ireland – both are part of the same ancient lava flow from approximately 60 million years ago.
-The columns at Staffa are clustered and fractured into the cave entrance and walls, creating a structure where the natural columns function like the pillars of a cathedral nave.
+Fingal’s Cave is 227 metres long and approximately 20 metres high at the entrance.
+The cave is formed from hexagonal basalt columns of the same volcanic origin as the Giant’s Causeway in Northern Ireland – both are part of the same ancient lava flow from approximately 60 million years ago.
+The columns at Staffa are clustered and fractured into the cave walls and entrance, creating a structure where the natural basalt functions like the pillars of a cathedral nave.
+In calm swell, the sound inside is a low rhythmic wash amplified by the shape of the space.
+In rough weather, the cave is audible from outside.

 Getting to Staffa